 Change in Costa Rica property transfer tax

 For many years now buyers and sellers of Costa Rica real estate have been evading the Costa Rica Property Transfer Tax Law.
-This is done by transferring the shares of stock of the corporation that owns the underlying property to the buyer and this changes everything.
+The seller transfers the shares of the corporation that owns the underlying property to the buyer and this changes everything.

 By selling the shares of the corporation the parties in a real estate transaction did not have to file a real estate sales deed in the National Registry.
 Therefore, the sale did not trigger the applicable Costa Rica Property Transfer Tax.